mjhea0/simple-poll/README.md

 ## Todo

 1. Add jsdom tests
-1. Remove cookie, add localstorage
+1. Convert to full poll, where users can add topics and fields